Issue Refinement and Estimation

 Refinement Steps

-Epic-Level Refinement
+Epic-Level Workflow and Refinement

-- An epic is created and moved to problem validation using
+- Epic is created and moved to

 - Issues are moved from

 ~"workflow::planning breakdown"to~"workflow::refinement"automatically by the triage bot in order of priority (from top to bottom).
 The bot will only move issues to refinement if there is room in refinement column, meaning there is less issues than maximum limit for this column.
 This is first chance for PMs to prioritize issues by moving them higher in theplanning breakdowncolumn.
-After the issue is moved to refinement, a dedicatedrefinement threadis created, which acts as a place for discussion and weight estimation.- 💡 Hint: In rare case when an issue has to be expedited, it’s possible to move it to refinement manually.
-This will invoke a reaction from triage bot, which will add
+After the issue is moved to refinement, a dedicatedrefinement threadis created, which acts as a place for discussion and weight estimation.- 💡 Hint: In rare case when an issue has to be expedited, it’s possible to move it to refinement manually by adding the

-refinement threadfor such issue instantly so the refinement can proceed the same way as with automated path.
+~"workflow::refinement"label.
+This will invoke a reaction from triage bot, which will addrefinement threadfor such issue instantly so the refinement can proceed the same way as with automated path.

-- 💡 Hint: In rare case when an issue has to be expedited, it’s possible to move it to refinement manually.
-This will invoke a reaction from triage bot, which will add
+- 💡 Hint: In rare case when an issue has to be expedited, it’s possible to move it to refinement manually by adding the

 - During refinement the team ensures that the issue is well described and requirements are clear.
 They can use the

 refinement threadto discuss but they should make sure that any changes and decisions made there are also reflected in issue’s description.
 Once each engineer is comfortable with the way the issue is described, they can vote their estimation of weight based on our guidelines.
-The voting happens by reacting to the thread with one of few possible weight estimates: 1️⃣ 2️⃣ 3️⃣ 5️⃣ or 🚀. - Each day the triage bot checks all issues in
+The voting happens by reacting to the thread with one of few possible weight estimates: 1️⃣ 2️⃣ 3️⃣ 5️⃣ or 🚀 (indicates 5+). - Each day the triage bot checks all issues in

 ~"workflow::refinement"column and if an issue has required minimum number of estimation votes (seeMIN_REACTIONSconstant here for the current setting) it will be moved to~"workflow::scheduling".- 💡 Hint: If there is some problem with the issue and it shouldn’t be moved forward even if enough engineers estimate it, ❌ reaction can be added to the thread which will stop the bot from transitioning the issue to